benc-uk/dapr-store/README.md

 - `DAPR_STORE_NAME` - Name of the Dapr state component to use.
 Default is `statestore`
 - `DAPR_ORDERS_TOPIC` - Name of the Dapr pub/sub topic to use for orders.
 Default is `orders-queue"`
 - `STATIC_DIR` - (Frontend host only) The path to serve static content from, i.e. the bundled Vue.js SPA output.
 Default is `./dist`

+The frontend has no runtime configuration, but can be configured at build time, see the `.env.production` and `.env.development` in [web/frontend](./web/frontend/).

 ## Default ports
 - 9000 - NGINX API gateway (reverse proxy)